malchu/studybuddy/README.md

 * A menu to navigate to either the flashcard maker or list of the user’s flashcards
 * The flashcard maker (back button included)
 * List of user’s flashcards (back button included)
-* Activity to review user’s flashcards (back button included)<br /><br />
+* Activity to review user’s flashcards (back button included)<br />
 Basic activities such as the sign in page, flashcard review page, and menu navigator will rely on a Constraint Layout.
 Activities such as the flashcard maker and list of user’s flashcards will use a RecyclerView.
 There will be a layout for the flashcard in the flashcard viewer and another for the flashcards in the flashcard maker.
 There are no plans to utilize fragments.
-Workload delegations are specified below
+Workload delegations are specified below.